antoniodcorrea/data-structures-and-algorithms/src/02_algorithms/04_tree_traversal/01_depth_first_search/02_pre_order/README.md

 Depth-First Search explores a tree by going as deep as possible along left branch first before backtracking.
 Implemented using a stack (FILO) explicitly or with recursion, wich is a implicit stack.
-In binary trees, Depth-First Search comes in three common variants:
+In binary trees, Depth-First Search comes in three common variants: in-order, pre-order and post-order.

 - **Pre-order**: Parent → Left → Right
   - Order: